jpgmv1998/reproducible_paper_template/README.md

   * the `code/setup.R` R file should be adjusted changing the packages of interest and selecting the reference date;
   * all files with the prefix `_template_` should be replaced by your scripts, adjusting the script name and header informations accordingly or deleting from your project;
   * the README.md and README.htlm files should be substituted by a new README file detailing how to replicate the paper, following the _template_README_replicationPackage.md file.

+* When running `"code/setup.R"` for the first time, I strongly recommend to run it line by line
+  * `"groundhog"` might give the following message `"IMPORTANT.
+R does not have a personal library to save packages to.
+The default location for it is: 'C:\Users\username\AppData\Local/R/win-library/4.3'.
+1) Type 'create' to create that directory 2) Otherwise type 'stop'"`.
+Answer with `create` in the console to proceed;
+  * In some cases Rtools might be necessary (https://groundhogr.com/rtools/);
+  * In some cases re-running the script might solve possible installation issues.

 ## Template Features